Legislation Watchlist

 Revoked the prior administration's crypto EO, banned development of a U.S. CBDC, and directed an interagency working group to produce a federal regulatory framework for digital assets.
 Signed January 23, 2025.

 Comprehensive digital asset market structure legislation allocating regulatory jurisdiction between the SEC and CFTC.
 Exempts mature blockchain networks' tokens from SEC registration.
-Passed the House; pending in the Senate.
+Passed the House in 2025; advanced out of the Senate Banking Committee on May 14, 2026, and awaits Senate floor consideration.

 Would establish a Strategic Bitcoin Reserve within the U.S. Treasury, requiring Bitcoin held for a minimum of 20 years with quarterly cryptographic proof-of-reserve attestations.
 Referred to Senate Banking Committee.